fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 [Here](https://www.youtube.com/watch?v=obZaI2rYkLU&list=PLumQiZ25uijis31zaRL7rhzLalSwLqUtm&index=2) you can find a guest lecture by Ilari Richardin and Tuukka Peuraniemen from Terveystalo about Typescript and developing mobile applications using React.

-#### Server side rendering, isomorphic applications ja universal code
+#### Server side rendering, isomorphic applications and universal code